mne-tools/mne-python/doc/overview/data_formats.rst

 return an object of class :class:`~mne.io.Raw`; additional functions are available for reading data that has already been epoched or averaged (see table).

+..
+NOTE: To include only the table, here's a different target for :start-after: data-formats-begin-table

 .. cssclass:: table-bordered
 .. rst-class:: midvalign